 You can experience a visible difference in the health and vitality of your skin, starting with a complimentary skin care consultation with Catherine Tolooie.
 As a skin care expert trained under renowned Dermatologist Dr. Zein Obagi, Catherine is well versed in the principles and protocols of restoring skin health for all skin types, conditions, and diseases.
 Catherine shares her passion for transforming her skin at John Park MD Plastic Surgery.
 We invite you to schedule a complimentary skin care evaluation with Catherine, learn more about facials and peels, and discover some fantastic products that are designed to help acne, rosacea, sun damage, melasma, and other skin conditions.
 Get ready to love your skin, with noticeable results after only six weeks on your customized treatment plan.

 Aesthetician Catherine Tolooie specializes in creating treatment plans that help skin care concerns such as acne, sun damage, anti-aging, melasma, hyperpigmentation, and rosacea.
-The consultation begins with an in-depth skin analysis where Catherine will identify your skin type and select the proper medical-grade skin care products, complementary facials and peels, and ongoing regimen designed to specifically address your skin.
+The consultation begins with an in-depth skin analysis where Catherine will identify your skin type and select the proper medical-grade skin care products, facials and peels, and an ongoing regimen designed to specifically address your skin.

 Acne is a common skin condition affecting up to 85% of individuals between the ages of 12-24.
 In the United States alone, it affects up to 50 million Americans a year.
 It most commonly occurs in teenage years with the rise of androgenic hormones, although it can occur at any age.
 During puberty, the natural increase in hormone levels activates the sebaceous glands to become overactive and produce sebum in excess.